Genez-io/genezio-examples/golang/shopping-cart/README.md

 # Shopping Cart Project

-This example will show you how to harness the speed of a Redis database to build a shopping cart functionality using TypeScript/NodeJs.
+This example will show you how to harness the speed of a Redis database to build a shopping cart functionality using Golang.

 The example is backed by `genezio` on the server side.